-An antibiotic the FDA approves for use in dogs and cats, Albon is the brand name for the drug sulfadimethoxine.
-Albon is classified to treat bacterial infections and, per the FDA, "enteritis associated with coccidiosis in dogs," an inflammation and infection in the small intestine caused by excessive coccidia protozoa.
-Albon is available in both pill and liquid form.
-As with all medication, Albon has certain side effects the dog and its owner may find undesirable.
+Albon (sulfadimethoxine) is an antibiotic approved by the U.S. Food & Drug Administration for use in dogs and cats.
+It is commonly used to treat bacterial infections, such as coccidiosis in dogs, an inflammation and parasitic infection in the small intestine caused by excessive coccidia protozoa.
+A veterinarian may prescribe Albon tablets or a liquid oral suspension.
+Like most medications, Albon can have certain side effects that a dog and their owner may find undesirable.

 Albon side effects for dogs can include allergies